How Do You Remove Wine Stains From A Rug?

 Each of these DIY treatments offers a natural, chemical-free way to tackle stains, and they’re especially handy for emergency situations.

-Not all wine stains come out easily, and for particularly tough stains, a commercial cleaner can be a game-changer.
+Not all wine stains come out easily, and for particularly tough stains, a commercial stain cleaner can be a game-changer.
 Here’s a rundown of a few that work well without damaging rug fibers.

 OxiClean is known for its oxygen-powered stain-fighting action, which works well on wine stains.
 Always dilute OxiClean as directed to avoid any bleach-like effects on your rug.